Law School Dreams

 Question 1: What did you want to be when you grew up and how did that change?

 Answer: At age nine I did my first debate and I loved it.
-I thought I wanted to be a lawyer until I attend college.
+I thought I wanted to be a lawyer until I attended college.
 The first event I attended in university was titled “Why You Shouldn’t Go to Law School” and this event convinced me that being a lawyer was not the career path for me.
 I abandoned that dream and now I am glad I did.

 I am grateful that I ended up in an industry where I have work-life balance.